alphaknowledgehosting/AlphaKnowledgeDsaEditorials/Arrays/Arrays intro-editorial.md

 ### Time Complexity

-O(n) in worst case when deleting from the beginning, as all elements need to be shifted.[^10]
+O(n) in worst case when deleting from the beginning, as all elements need to be shifted.
+[10]

 ### Space Complexity